NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 This document is based on an idea by Yorgos Thessalonikefs and Willem Toorop.
 Roy Arends contributed the structure of the dry-run DS for the digest type and the digest content containing the intended digest type.
+Martin Hoffmann contributed the idea of using the DS record of an already signed zone also as a dry-run DS in order to facilitate testing key rollovers.

 {backmatter}